-The researcher started from the "actual interest" of Plexus 23s his performance of the analysis of the system of relevances, from the structurization of a voluntary "artificial" thematic center and surrounding horizonal margins made by other "insider" relevances.
+The researcher started from the "actual interest" of Plexus 23s his performance of the

 In our mental activities we are directed exclusively toward the theme of the field of consciousness - that is, toward the problem we are concerned with, the object of our interest or attention, in short toward the topical relevances.
 Everything else is in the margin, the horizon, and especially all the habitual possessions we have called the stock of knowledge at hand.
 The motives for our actions are also in the margin of the field, whether the motives be of the in-order-to type (beyond or before the topically relevant theme) or the because type (which belongs essentially to our past and leads to the building up of the chain of in-order-to motives governing the determination of the theme or topic).
 (67)